Insight

-How does coaching differ from consulting, mentoring and training
+How does coaching differ from consulting & mentoring

 There is often confusion around the overlap between these four approaches to learning and personal development.
 This is probably because each area has a focus on performance, support and personal direction.
 As a professionally qualified coach, I adhere to the code of standards and ethics set out by the International Coach Federation (ICF), so to help define coaching a little clearer as to what it is and isn’t, here are the ICF distinctions of coaching and how it differs from other professional services: